opensupplyhub/open-supply-hub-api-examples/how_to/5_partner_data_search_guide.md

 # Accessing Partner Data via the OS Hub API

-Open Supply Hub (OS Hub) integrates data from a growing network of partners, enabling you to retrieve environmental, social, and compliance data alongside core production location information.
-This guide explains what partner data is available, how it is structured, and how to retrieve it using either the legacy or new API endpoint.
+Open Supply Hub (OS Hub) integrates data from a growing network of third-party partners, enabling you to retrieve environmental, social, and compliance data alongside core production location information.

----

-## What is Partner Data?

-OS Hub's brings together data from 3rd party organisations to provide richer insight into production locations.
 When partner data exists for a location, it is included automatically in API responses — no additional parameters are required.

 For more information about OS Hub's data partnerships, see the [OS Hub Data Integrations page](https://info.opensupplyhub.org/data-integrations), which covers: